-26 Moreover, the indifference in question is not going to be the indifference we are used to.
+29 Moreover, the indifference in question is not going to be the indifference we are used to.
 Self-locating indifference usually pertains to agents who know what the universe looks like and are trying to locate themselves in it - for instance, in Everettian quantum mechanics.
 But here, an agent employs indifference to infer that their local frequencies are approximately equal to the global frequencies (and so the Humean chances).
-In other words, principle of truth- or accuracy- maximization.
-And it isn't immediately obvious, absent further motivation, why we should feel more queasy taking (iii) to be a brute principle of rationality than (i) or (ii).
-I take it as an open question, though, whether Humeans can give a more satisfactory justification of (PP); in my view, the matter has not yet been spelled out.
+In other words, indifference reasoning aimed at inferring the global Humean chances would seem to get the process backwards, at least as we typically understand indifference reasoning.
+Many thanks to [OMITTED] on this point.